-With the Registration and Accreditation of the School due in 2018 the major focus for 2017 has been reviewing and reworking the Scope and Sequence across a seven year time frame, developing units of work that engage students.
-As part of the review process, staff also developed individual Scope and Sequences for each student to track student progress over time and each outcome now has a series of progressions to support the assessment process .
+The School completed the Registration and Accreditation process in June of 2018.
+The process for the school was a review and re-write of all current programms and assessment processes.
+The work included mapping all the working parts of the process to improve student outcomes across both therapy and teaching and learning.
+As part of the review process, staff developed individual Scope and Sequences for each student to track student progress over time and each outcome now has a series of progressions to support the assessment process.

-Ms Claire Cherrington, Ms Erin Cowie and Ms Jennifer Loughnan have led the process and are the be congratulated alongside the staff for creating such a body of work to enhance the learning opportunities for our student population.
+Ms Claire Cherrington, Ms Erin Cowie and Ms Jennifer Loughnan led the process and are the be congratulated alongside the staff for creating such a body of work to enhance the learning opportunities for our student population.